isawnyu/isaw.images/README.md

 This software has been tested under Python 2.7.8 running on Mac OSX 10.9.5 in a virtual environment.
 The following packages are installed:

  * nose 1.3.3, installed with pip

  * wsgiref 0.1.2, auto-installed with nose

  * a fork of head thread of Pillow, installed with pip -e from a local clone of https://github.com/paregorios/Pillow

  * pyexiftool, installed with pip -e from a local clone of git://github.com/smarnach/pyexiftool.git because it's not in pypi

 Classes and Methods
 --------------------

-to be added...
+The Package class, defined in isaw/images/package.py, provides the brains for managing ISAW Image Packages on a local filesystem.
+It defines the following outward-facing methods:

+ * create: create a new image package at the targeted path (implemented: see isaw/images/tests/test_package.py)

+ * open: open an existing image package at the targeted path (stubbed, but not yet implemented)

+ * delete: delete the current image package (stubbed, but not yet implemented): assumes Package.open() has already been called.

+ * validate: verify completeness and fixity of the current package (stubbed, but not yet implemented): assumes Package.open() has already been called.